Viele Porträtbilder von Menschen nebeneinander

 Logo der Alexander von Humboldt-Stiftung

-The Alexander von Humboldt Foundation also offers funding options facilitated by the Global Minds Initiative: Further Information(externer Link)
+The Humboldt Foundation also offers funding options facilitated by the Global Minds Initiative: Further Information(externer Link)

 Further Information

-Would you like to find out more about the possibilities of DFG funding?
-Do you need tips on how to apply?
-Here you will find information on individual funding, i.e. funding opportunities for individual projects or persons, as well as tips on how to write your application.
+Would you like to find out more about DFG funding opportunities?
+Do you need tips on how to submit a proposal?
+Here you will find information on individual funding, i.e. funding programmes for individual projects or persons, as well as tips on how to compile your proposal.